salvoravida/react-class-hooks/README.md

 ```
 https://codesandbox.io/s/v8y8o3m737

-Ok, i know that we should put condition inside hooks, for order rule.
+I know that hooks should not be inside a condition, because it breaks the order rule, but a Named Hooks
-But because of special Named hook,  `const useMyLoggerState = useClassState.create("MyLogger");`
-it will not break anonymous useClass*** hooks order.
+does not break anonymous hooks stack, as it has a isolated named own state.
 Note that named hooks share context so calling 2 times the same Named Hook in the same render phase,
 will get the same value!
 ```javascript